-Most people have interacted with a chatbot – when booking a travel package, shopping online, requesting information from a brand, etc. According to recent predictions, 85% of customer communication will be conducted without human agents by 2020.
+Most people have interacted with a chatbot – when booking a travel package, shopping online, requesting information from a brand, etc. Statista estimates that the global chatbot industry will reach $1.25 billion by 2025, up from $190.8 million in 2016.
 Chatbots are valuable because they can work around the clock without getting tired, are easy to use, and they don’t make errors.

 Among the industries that are rapidly implementing chatbot technology are supply chain and logistics.
-In this article, you will find out why you need to build a chatbot for logistics, the benefits of chatbot technology in logistics, and where you can get assistance in creating a chatbot for logistics.
+In this article, you will find out why you need to invest in logistics software solutions that include a chatbot, the benefits of chatbot technology in logistics, and where you can get assistance in creating a chatbot for logistics.

 To understand why you need a chatbot, you must first know how it works.
 A chatbot uses artificial intelligence and machine learning to deliver digitized and personalized customer service on a website.
 It usually pops up in the form of a dialogue box, asking users if they need assistance with the website or advice on purchasing.